dart-lang/language/working/2364 - primary constructors/feature-specification.md

 and `final`. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*

-A compile-time error occurs if _p_ has both of the modifiers `covariant` and `novar`. *A parameter with the modifier `novar` does not induce an instance variable, so there is no variable and hence no setter.*
+A compile-time error occurs if _p_ has the modifier `covariant`, but neither `var` nor `final`. *This parameter does not induce an instance variable, so there is no setter.*

-Conversely, it is not an error for the modifier `covariant` to occur on another formal parameter _p_ of a primary constructor (this extends the existing allowlist of places where `covariant` can occur).
+Conversely, it is not an error for the modifier `covariant` to occur on a declaring formal parameter _p_ of a declaring constructor.
+This extends the existing allowlist of places where `covariant` can occur.

-The semantics of the primary constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a primary constructor, and _D2_ is the result of the derivation of the semantics of _D_.
-The derivation step will delete elements that amount to the primary constructor; it will add a new constructor _k_; it will add zero or more instance variable declarations;
+*A declaring body constructor does not give rise to additional scopes or additional rules about access to `this`.
+The following applies to both the header and the body form of declaring constructors.*

-and it will add zero or more top-level constants *(holding parameter default values)*.
+The semantics of the declaring constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a declaring constructor, and _D2_ is the result of the derivation of the semantics of _D_.
+The derivation step will delete elements that amount to the declaring constructor; it will add a new constructor _k_; it will add zero or more instance variable declarations.

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows:

-Assume that `p` is an optional formal parameter in _D_ which is not an initializing formal, and not a super parameter, and does not have the modifier `novar`.
+Assume that `p` is an optional formal parameter in _D_ which has the modifier `var` or the modifier `final` *(that is, `p` is a declaring parameter)*.

 Assume that `p` does not have a declared type, but it does have a default value whose static type in the empty context is a type (not a type schema)